jfcross4/advanced_stats/titanic_four.md

 ```

 There's room to to better here but since only one passenger's fare is missing, let's keep moving.
-We'll make a variable care Fare2 using the same logic as Age2.
+We'll make a variable called Fare2 using the same logic as Age2.

 ```r